The Albion Band >

-Carollers at the White Hart, Oughtibridge, recorded on December 15, 1973 sang Jacob's Well on the Leader LP A People's Carol: A Christmas singing tradition recorded in South Yorkshire pubs.
+Carollers at the White Hart, Oughtibridge, recorded on 13 December 1973 sang Jacob’s Well on the Leader anthology of a Christmas singing tradition recorded in South Yorkshire pubs, A People’s Carol.

-Waterson:Carthy sang Jacob's Well a cappella live at the Port Fairy Folk Festival, Australia in March 1999.
-It was the only previously unreleased track on their 2005 anthology The Definitive Collection.
+Waterson:Carthy sang Jacob’s Well a cappella live at the Port Fairy Folk Festival, Australia, in March 1999.
+This track was included in the following year on the festival anthology Port Fairy Folk Festival and in 2005 on the Waterson:Carthy anthology The Definitive Collection.